The pandemic didn’t just bring a healthcare crisis, it also made cultural shifts around the world.

 So, instead of writing long emails or corporate documents, or holding unnecessary meetings, leverage the true power of animation.
 Here’s a great example of this by Canity:

-Whether you’re announcing something new, informing them about the company’s evolving short-term goals, introducing a new key team member-- whatever you’re trying to communicate, animated corporate videos can work wonders for you.
+Whether you’re announcing something new, informing them about the company’s evolving short-term goals, introducing a new key team member-- whatever you’re trying to communicate, animated internal communications videos can work wonders for you.

 Hiring remote employees can be challenging.